 A native South Carolinian, from a young age, Tyler cultivated his passion for law in Columbia, South Carolina where he grew up.
 A graduate of the University of South Carolina, Tyler obtained his J.D. from University of South Carolina School of Law.
 It was during his studies at USC Law, that Tyler was admitted into the prestigious Juvenile Justice Clinic, under the late Professor Vance Cowden, in which law students are granted a limited license to practice law.
 It was during this time defending minors accused of criminal offenses in Family Court that Tyler developed a deep passion for family law and in particular as an advocate of children.
 During this time, Tyler was also a volunteer Guardian Ad Litem for Richland County Court Appointed Special Advocates (CASA), where he served as a voice to abused and neglected children thrown into the DSS foster care system.

 Tyler's desire to serve his community continued after graduation when he became an Assistant Solicitor for the Sixteenth Judicial circuit of South Carolina.
-After law school Tyler was also commissioned into the South Carolina Guard where he served at the rank of Captain as a Judge Advocate General.
 As a Solicitor, Tyler was responsible for prosecuting criminal offenses ranging from minor crimes to violent felonies.
 After leaving the Solicitor's office Tyler entered private practice involving family law.
 Tyler then returned to his passion of child advocacy as an attorney for the Office of General Counsel for the South Carolina Department of Social Services in Richland County.
 While at DSS, Tyler prosecuted abuse and neglect cases.

 From the start of his career Tyler has always been first and foremost a litigator (trial lawyer).
 Tyler has experience in almost every aspect of Family law involving: juvenile justice; DSS abuse and neglect; complex custody disputes; cases involving the Interstate Compact on the Placement of Children (ICPC); cases involving the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA); child support; visitation; paternity establishment; and divorce.